-The 2006 The Equity Impacts of Municipal Tax Incentives recommends limiting abatements to businesses that will bring in new jobs and investments.
-However, another study the 2007 Increasing Use of Property Tax Abatements found that incentives may be more effective in relocating business within the state rather than in attracting new businesses or retaining businesses.
-Tennessee law does not restrict PILOTs to new jobs or investments.
+In 2006, The Equity Impacts of Municipal Tax Incentives report recommended limiting abatements to businesses that will bring in new jobs and investments.
+114 However, in 2007, The Increasing Use of Property Tax Abatement as a Means of Promoting Sub-National Economic Activity in the United States found that incentives may be more effective in relocating business within the state rather than in attracting new businesses or retaining businesses.
+115 Tennessee law does not restrict PILOTs to new jobs or investments.
 Two states-Montana and Oklahoma-have programs that target new jobs and investment.